atezaz/CharteredAccountants/README.md

 In a nutshell, this system is basically a task, event and client management system.
 In the client module the system helps to manage and keeps the backup (up to 2 levels) of all the data (pdf or any other type).
 The data for Tax, Audit and Corporate is managed yearly.
 This application also provide reports related to events and tasks done/pending/expired, online users, disable users.

 Technologies Used

 For frontend/Client-side:

-  o HTML, HTML5 & CSS3 (For Responsiveness) I know Bootstrap and foundation would be much easier to use but I wanted to explore and learn HTML5 & CSS3 and to code by my self o JavaScript o JQuery
+  o HTML, HTML5 & CSS3 (For Responsiveness)

+  o JavaScript

+  o JQuery

 For Backend/Server-side:

   o Visual Studio 2012

   o ASP.NET 4.0/4.5

 Programming Language:

   o C#

 For Database Communication

   o LINQ (Language-Integrated Query)

 Database

   o SQL Server 2012